Our NASA STEM EPDC Mission

 Our mission is to guide and support a broader group of educators to utilize the best of NASA’s professional learning resources.
-We will coordinate the delivery of these learning experiences through a highly expert staff of Texas State University Education Faculty Specialists located regionally at each of NASA’s ten Research and Space Centers.
+We will coordinate the delivery of these learning experiences through a highly expert staff of Texas State University Education Faculty Specialists strategically located at NASA’s Research and Space Centers.

 NASA STEM Educator Professional Development Collaborative is an innovative, comprehensive, national network system grounded in educational theory and best practices.
 NASA STEM EPDC is a transformative, diversity-focused educator professional development system with a national scope led by Texas State University.

 Texas State University is an experienced national leader in designing and developing research-based Educator Professional Development with a STEM focus.
 The College of Education’s evidence-based teacher preparation and induction practices are closely aligned with standards and recommendations put forth by the Council for the Accreditation of Educator Preparation (CAEP).
-The university is home to a diverse campus community where ethnic minorities make up 42% of the student body, 30% of which is Hispanic.
-Texas State University is recognized by the federal government as a Hispanic-Serving Institution (HSI), the largest HSI in Texas, and ranks among the top 20 universities in the nation for the number of bachelor’s degrees awarded to Hispanic students.
-Texas State University is the largest university producer of teachers in Texas, and the second largest nationally, preparing 800 to 1000 teachers each year.
+The university is home to a diverse campus community where ethnic minorities make up 55% of the student body, 37% of which is Hispanic.
+Texas State University is recognized by the federal government as a Hispanic-Serving Institution (HSI), is the state’s largest HSI university, and ranks among the top 15 universities in the nation for the number of bachelor’s degrees awarded to Hispanic students.
+Texas State University is the largest university producer of teachers in Texas, and among the largest nationally, preparing approximately 700 teachers each year.

-The NASA STEM EPD Collaborative will impact higher education faculty, pre-service teachers, K-12 teachers, and informal educators.
+The NASA STEM EPD Collaborative will impact students of all ages, higher education faculty, pre-service teachers, K-12 teachers, and informal educators.
 It is based on five innovative approaches that serve as foundational principles:

 - Respect for the culture and language of the learner